Toolbox of Mindful Practices for the Classroom

 The practices below were developed by Montclair State faculty as part of the Contemplative Pedagogy and Practices Faculty Fellows Program, originally funded by a Contemplative Mind-1440 Teaching and Learning Center grant bestowed by the Contemplative Mind in Society, supported by the 1440 Foundation.

 The exercises below are open and free for any educator to adapt for their own classroom use or pedagogical experimentation with mindful learning practice.
 If you have a practice you use in the classroom that is grounded in contemplative and/or mindfulness learning theory, please feel welcome to share that experience with us by emailing us at teach-learn@montclair.edu.
-Please clearly indicate if you give permission for your teaching practice to be published on our website, with the understanding that it is in the spirit of community and of sharing practices that continually explore how we engage students in learning and be attentive to the benefits of teaching to the whole student: mind, body and spirit.
+Indicate if you give permission for your teaching practice to be published on our website, with the understanding that it is in the spirit of community and of sharing practices that continually explore how we engage students in learning and be attentive to the benefits of teaching to the whole student: mind, body and spirit.

 Health and Nutrition Sciences